The UK-AFI (formerly IAAI-UK) Peter Ganci Jr. Memorial Award

 The name and contact details of the Seconder (for verification)

-The proposal must be supported with a 300 word submission (no photographs) of the nominees achievement or contribution relating to fire investigation and a short summary of approximately 100 words that will be read out during the presentation of the award.
+The proposal must be supported with a 500 word submission (no photographs) of the nominees achievement or contribution relating to fire investigation and a short summary of approximately 100 words that will be read out during the presentation of the award.
+The deadline for nominations is the 30th November.
+The successful applicant will be announced at the UK-AFI Annual Training Conference in the following year.

 The John DeHaan Memorial Award